puppetlabs/puppet-docs/source/puppet/5.3/config_file_autosign.markdown

     *.scratch.example.com
     *.local

-Note that domain name globs do not function as normal globs: an asterisk can only represent one or more subdomains at the front of a certname that resembles a fully-qualified domain name.
-(That is, if your certnames don't look like FQDNs, you can't use `autosign.conf` to full effect.
+Note that domain name globs do not function as normal globs: an asterisk can only represent one or more subdomains at the front of a certname that resembles a fully qualified domain name.
+(That is, if your certnames don't look like FQDNs, you can't use `autosign.conf` to full effect.)

-**Note:** Since any host can request any certname, autosigning with `autosign.conf` is essentially insecure.
-See [the reference page about certificate autosigning][autosigning] for more context.